The 10 Best Cyber Threat Intelligence Tools (2026)

 Organizations with limited budgets can start with open source tools.

-MISP (Malware Information Sharing Platform) provides a free, community-driven platform for sharing threat intelligence.
-Requires technical expertise to deploy and maintain.
+MISP (Malware Information Sharing Platform) is a free, community-driven platform for storing and sharing indicators, widely used by ISACs and national CERTs.
+It’s genuinely capable, but you supply the infrastructure and the expertise to deploy and maintain it.

 Security Platform Intelligence